 Multi-host parallel performance.

 As far as performance concerned, a switched Gigabit Ethernet network is typically sufficient for good parallel performance on up to four nodes if the nodes do not have too many CPU cores per node.
-If you are going to use more nodes, or nodes with high core count, you may need faster communication hardware, such as Infiniband, to get good performance.
+If you are going to use more nodes, or nodes with high core count (>16 cores per node), you may need faster communication hardware, such as Infiniband, to get good performance.
 Please note that multi-host execution is not supported on Windows.

 Starting with ADF2017, the GUI requires OpenGL 3.2 to run.
-Windows users with older hardware can try the 32bit Windows versions of revision r60098 and up (ADF2017.107+), which contains an OpenGL1 compatible version of the GUI.
-For Linux users there is an OpenGL1 fallback mode availble, please read more about it in the Remote GUI documentation.
+For Linux and Windows users there is an OpenGL software mode available for older hardware, please read more about it in the Remote GUI documentation.

-The package runs on Windows and on the following Unix variants: Linux (x86-64, PowerPC), Mac OS X.
+The package runs on Windows and on the following Unix variants: Linux, Mac OS X.

-On the Apple systems the 64-bit ADF version is supported on Mac OS X 10.9 and newer.
+On the Apple systems the Mac OS X 10.13 and newer is supported.

-On linux the compute engines and python scripting environment require a GLIBC version of 2.4 or higher, the GUI needs GLIBC 2.7 or higher.
-ADF is compiled on CentOS 6, the code gets tested daily on CentOS 6 and Ubuntu 16.04.
+On linux both the compute engines, python scripting environment and GUI require a GLIBC version of 2.11 or higher.
+AMS is compiled on CentOS 6, the code gets tested daily on CentOS 6, Ubuntu 18.04, Ubuntu 20.04 and Arch.

-The Windows version of ADF is supported on Windows 7, 8, 8.1 and 10).
+The Windows version of AMS is supported on the desktop editions of Windows (7, 8, 8.1 and 10).
 The Windows Server is not supported.

-Certain version of ADF will require different libraries to be installed on the system depending on the MPI library used.
+Certain version of AMS will require different libraries to be installed on the system depending on the MPI library used.